Login to access subscriber-only resources.

-Kate Walker is an Australian currently studying a Master of Artistic Creation with a specialty in music therapy at the University of Paris, France.
-Her clinical music therapy experiences include children and adults with sensory deficiencies (specifically visual and auditory), as well as adults with various psychiatric disorders.
-With an academic background in music, psychology, and French, her research interests are the ways music interacts with our brains, the effects of cultural influences, and neurological music therapy.
-Kate was a presenter at the 2021 Online Conference for Music Therapy.
+Kate Walker, originally from Australia, is a music therapist based in France.
+Her clinical experiences include children and adults with sensory impairments (specifically visual and auditory), adult psychiatry, as well as people with dementia and alzhiemers.
+Her research interests include neurologic music therapy, the effects of cultural influences, and the many ways music interacts with our brains.
+Kate was a presenter at the 2021 and 2022 Online Conference for Music Therapy.

 Turkish translator: Sukru Torun MD, MT-TR

 Sukru Torun is a full-time Professor of Neurology with 30 years of experience and a music therapist authorized by the Turkish Ministry of Health in 2016 for Turkey.
 Currently, he is the chair of the first music therapy master training program approved by the Turkish Council of Higher Education in 2021 at Anadolu University Health Sciences Institute and the music therapy department.
 Dr. Torun is the member Complementary and Functional Medicine Scientific Board of the Ministry of Health.
 Also, serves in the workng groups of dementia-behavioral neurology, quality of life and neurorehabilitation of the Turkish Neurological Society.
 Having many scientific publications related to his fields of study, Dr. Torun is also one of the academic editors of PLoS ONE, a SCIE and SSCI indexed and Q1 category journal covered by WoS.
 Professor Torun continues his music therapy research and practice for developmental and acquired neuropsychosocial disorders in the country's first officially approved music therapy unit, which he established in Eskişehir in 2017.